-This unprecedented demonstration assembled in New Cross and, over the course of eight hours, made its way to Hyde Park.
-The decision was taken to march on a Monday to maximise the impact on London.
+Thousands of people gathered from many parts of the country.
+The demonstration assembled in Fordham Park in New Cross and, over the course of eight hours, made its way to Hyde Park.

 The following people lost their lives in the fire: